 Nichrome Technical Data Page

 Note the amperage values in the Current/Temperature Table in the “Nichrome and Resistance wires” menu item above.
 As a general rule you can expect that the amperage value for a *coiled* wire is roughly 30-60% less than the capacity of a *straight* wire as referred to in the table.
-For *coiled* wire elements see “Nichrome Wire Tech Tips” PDF file. (accessible at bottom of this page and in scroll down menu above in “Nichrome and Resistance Wires.”)
+For *coiled* wire elements see “Nichrome Wire Tech Tips” PDF file. (accessible in scroll down menu above in “Nichrome and Resistance Wires.”)

 Using Ohm’s Law above, & tables (see the Increased Resistance Table), you can calculate the watts at your intended voltage (115 being most common).